HarshvardhanThosar/converse/README.md

 **converse** is an OpenSource Chat Application built with React, Firebase and Redux.

-It provides a headstart to create your own chat application.
+It provides a headstart project to create your own chat application.

-## Steps to create your chat application with Converse
+## Steps to create your chat application with converse

 ### 1. Download the complete project